mem48/geocompr/main.md

 This comes in especially handy when working with large data sets.
 As a special bonus, **dplyr** is compatible with `sf` objects.
 The main **dplyr** subsetting functions are `select()`, `slice()`, `filter()` and `pull()`.

+### Note {-}

+Both **raster** and **dplyr** packages have a function called `select()`.
+If both packages are loaded, this can generate error messages containing the text: `unable to find an inherited method for function ‘select’ for signature ‘"sf"’`.
+To avoid this error message, and prevent ambiguity, we use the long-form function name, prefixed by the package name and two colons (usually omited from R scripts for concise code): `dplyr::select()`.

 The `select()` function selects columns by name or position.
 For example, you could select only two columns, `name_long` and `pop`, with the following command (note the `geom` column remains):